netomi/sat-tracker/README.md

 A small and simple satellite tracking application.
 This application has been created as a tutorial to demonstrate how spring 3, jpa and vaadin can be combined to quickly develop web-applications.
+The project is derived from SpringApplication in the vaadin incubator.

 ## Data

-Currently, only a subset of available satellite data has been extracted from http://www.space-track.org.
+Currently, only a subset of available satellite data has been extracted from [space-track.org](http://www.space-track.org).
-When the application is started, the latest TLE data is retrieved from http://www.celestrak.com.
+When the application is started, the latest TLE data is retrieved from [celestrak.com](http://www.celestrak.com).

 ## Usage